OpenEvalProject/evals/manuscripts/elife-70508/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/70508/elife-70508-fig2-v2.jpg)

-**Figure 2.:** Burmorthophlebia multiprocessa gen. et sp. nov.
-(Orthophlebiidae) from Kachin amber, Myanmar (Late Cretaceous), holotype MP/3721.A, amber piece with habitus in lateral view; B, life reconstruction; C, forewing; D, hind wing, partially reconstructed; E-F, abdomen in lateral view, explanatory drawing (E) and photograph (F); G, detail of head in lateral view, antennae and rostrum; H, notal process and postnotal areas (on tergites III and IV, respectively).
+**Figure 2.:** A, amber piece with habitus in lateral view; B, life reconstruction; C, forewing; D, hind wing, partially reconstructed; E-F, abdomen in lateral view, explanatory drawing (E) and photograph (F); G, detail of head in lateral view, antennae and rostrum; H, notal process and postnotal areas (on tergites III and IV, respectively).
 Abbreviations: AH, anal horns; PA1, PA2, postnotal areas 1, 2; other symbols as in Figure 1.

 Remarks.
 Burmorthophlebia gen. nov. differs from all other genera of the family Orthophlebiidae in number of veins in radial sector, and in unusually long veins Rs1+2 and Rs3+4 which are only terminally forked, at level of end of Sc.
 Wings of Burmorthophlebia gen. nov. are more narrow than in other orthophlebids.
 Five veins in radial sector are present also in a recently established family Protorthophlebiidae (Soszyńska-Maj et al., 2019), but the rostrum in this family is short (only c. twice as long as its maximum width), and VI-VIII abdominal segments in male are shorter than wide, while Burmorthophlebia gen. nov. has a long rostrum and elongate abdominal segments, both characters typical to orthoplebids.

-## Cantabridae Soszyńska-Maj, Pérez-de la Fuente, Krzemiński and Wang fam. nov.
+#### Cantabridae Soszyńska-Maj, Pérez-de la Fuente, Krzemiński and Wang fam. nov.

 Zoobank registration: urn:lsid:zoobank.org:act:225FC0C1-5827-4CA1-9F44-B27F9EFD5681